9 Things to Do in Istanbul – Where to Stay?

 Construction of the 6th-century subterranean cistern complex required labour from 7,000 slaves.
 The cistern supplied the Great Palace of Constantinople and the Topkapi Palace with water for many years.

 A famous landmark in Istanbul is the Galata Tower, located in the Galata neighbourhood not far from the junction of the Bosphorus Strait and the Golden Horn.
-It is built in a combination of Roman, Genoese, and Ottoman styles.
+It was built as a combination of Roman, Genoese, and Ottoman styles.

 The UNESCO World Heritage-listed tower was constructed in 1348 as a watchtower along the Walls of Galata – and succeeded an earlier Byzantine lighthouse built by Emperor Justinian in 527 AD.
-Over the years it was used both for protection, as a fire watchtower, and even as a prison!
+Over the years, it was used for protection, as a fire watchtower, and even as a prison!

-The iconic Galata Tower was built in a Romanesque style and was with its 70 m and 9 storeys at the time of construction the tallest building in Istanbul.
+The iconic Galata Tower was built in a Romanesque style and was, with its 70 m and nine storeys at the time of construction, the highest building in Istanbul.
 Its silhouette can today be seen from many parts of Istanbul, and it is a popular place to visit among locals and visitors alike!

-Even better if you can take a cruise on the Bosphorus.
+Even better, if you could take a cruise on the Bosphorus.
 It is a unique experience both during the day and at night.
-There are many options to cruise the Strait – just pick a tour operator – or take a public ferry!
-During the tour you will be able to explore the gigantic bridges that span the waterway.
+There are many options to cruise the Strait: pick a tour operator – or take a public ferry!
+During the tour, you can explore the gigantic bridges that span the waterway.

-The Strait is 17 nautical miles long – stretching all the way from the Black Sea in the north to the Sea of Marmara in the south.
-Whether you take the whole stretch or only part of it, you will be able to enjoy panoramic views of the city and small harbours along the Bosphorus.
+The Strait is 17 nautical miles long – stretching from the Black Sea in the north to the Sea of Marmara in the south.
+Whether you take the whole stretch or only a part, you can enjoy a panoramic view of the city and small harbours along the Bosphorus.

 Read next: Ephesus Ancient City Ruins & Library of Celsus and Visit 7 Ancient Cities in Israel